Christianity in Russia: Jehovah's Witnesses

 Zion's Watch Tower (now called The Watchtower, the primary journal of the Watch Tower Society) had subscribers in Russia as early as 1887.
 In 1935, the Watch Tower Society unsuccessfully attempted to establish a branch office in the Soviet Union to support members already there.
 By 1939, thousands of Jehovah's Witnesses were residing in the Baltic states when the Soviet Union absorbed those formerly independent countries.
 In the 1940s, the Soviet government forcibly dispersed thousands of Witnesses, in a program named Operation North, later described by Dr. N. S. Gordienko, a professor at Herzen University as having "just the opposite of what was expected; they wanted to weaken the organization of Jehovah's Witnesses in the USSR, but in fact, they only strengthened it".
 In the 1950s and 1960s, Jehovah's Witnesses were tracked, infiltrated, harassed, and persecuted by the Soviet government.
 By 1971, there were more than 4,500 Witnesses in the Soviet Union.
 When the denomination was formally recognized in March 1991, the organization reported 15,987 members in Russia.
 Beginning in 1993, Witness missionaries from Germany were assigned to Russia to support the local members.
 By 2014, Jehovah's Witnesses reported over 170,000 members in Russia.

 On March 23, 2017, the Russian News Agency TASS reported that Russia's Justice Ministry had suspended the activities of the Administrative Center of Jehovah's Witnesses in Russia due to extremist activities.
 On April 4, 2017 UN Special Rapporteur on Freedom of Opinion and Expression David Kaye, UN Special Rapporteur on Freedoms of Peaceful Assembly and Association Maina Kiai, and UN Special Rapporteur on Freedom of Religion and Belief Ahmed Shaheed condemned Russia's desire to ban Jehovah's Witnesses.
 However, on April 20, 2017, the Supreme Court of Russia issued a verdict upholding the claim from the country's Justice Ministry that Jehovah's Witnesses' activity violated laws on "extremism".
 The ruling liquidates the group's Russian headquarters in St. Petersburg and all of its 395 local religious organizations, ordering their property to be seized by the state.
 According to Forum 18, this is the first time that a court has ruled that a registered national centralized religious organization is "extremist" and banned.
 Various countries and international organizations have spoken out against Russia's religious abuses of Jehovah's Witnesses.
 An article in Newsweek stated, "Russia's decision to ban Jehovah's Witnesses in the country shows the 'paranoia' of Vladimir Putin's government, according to the chair of the United States Commission on International Religious Freedom (USCIRF)."
 The United States Holocaust Memorial Museum also expressed deep concern over Russia's treatment of Jehovah's Witnesses.
+This oppression continued and expanded through 2024.